Who does CAM Detroit serve?

 What does the coordinated intake process look like for clients at the access points?

 Once at an Access Point, clients will be asked to sign-in at the front desk and complete a CAM information sheet.
-Clients will first meet with CASS Diversion staff to explore alternatives before entering emergency shelter.
+Clients will first meet with a representative to explore alternatives before entering emergency shelter.
 If another alternative cannot be identified, clients will then meet with CAM Intake Staff to determine if shelter is available for the night and, if so, to determine the appropriate placement.

 Who conducts the assessment?